develCuy/optimism-tutorial/standard-bridge-standard-token/README.md

 If you do not need any special processing on L2, just the ability to deposit, transfer, and withdraw tokens, you can use [`OptimismMintableERC20Factory`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/contracts/universal/OptimismMintableERC20Factory.sol).

-**Note:** This tutorial is for the Bedrock release, which is currently running on the Optimism Goerli test network, but not on the production network.
+**Note:** This tutorial is for the Bedrock release, which is currently running on the Optimism Testnet test network, but not on the production network.
 Here is the [pre-Bedrock tutorial](https://github.com/ethereum-optimism/optimism-tutorial/tree/01e4f94fa2671cfed0c6c82257345f77b3b858ef/standard-bridge-standard-token).

 **Warning:** The standard bridge does *not* support certain ERC-20 configurations: